 This shows Google that you’re serious.
-If you’re adding quality content in your blog articles then they’re likely to be approved for the Google AdSense program.
+If you’re adding quality content to your blog articles then they’re likely to be approved for the Google AdSense program.

 Building a big keyword list will give you the target ideas for your articles.
 Using Ubersuggest will help you build that list and even come up with article title ideas.

 3. An authority blog.
-I read an article one time over again it Rank XL where Chris Lee talked about the rush to 200.
+I read an article one time over again in Rank XL where Chris Lee talked about the rush to 200.

 Chris says “how fast can you publish 200 articles on your site?
 This is more important than the frequency of how often you publish.